MatheusNascimentoti99/vue-datetime/README.md

 ## Theming

-Theming is supported by overwriting CSS classes.
+Theming is supported by defining a `color` in props. `color` should be a valid css color option, it's default value is `#3f51b5`.

 ## Development